-Does a county’s rate of infection have to be below 28 positive cases per 100,000 resident before a school or district can apply?
+Would a county’s rate of infection have to be below 25 positive cases per 100,000 resident before a school or district could apply to participate?

-No. A district can apply for the funds, and can only start using them when their positive cases fall below 28 cases per 100,000.
+No. A district could apply for the funds, and only start using those funds when their positive cases fell below 25 cases per 100,000.

-What happens if a district doesn’t apply by Feb.
+What happens if a district didn’t apply by Feb.
 1?

-Districts can apply by March 1, for opening by March 15.
-However, they will not get the full base grant of $450 per person, but rather will get a$337.50 per student.
+Districts could apply by March 1, for opening by March 15.
+However, they would not get the full base grant of $450 per person, but rather would get a$337.50 per student.
 However, this aspect of the plan is up in the air, pending negotiations with the Legislature.

-How much support and opposition is there to the plan?
+How much support and opposition has there been to t0 the plan?